1991 Louisiana gubernatorial election: Results

-Runoff campaign
+Runoff election

+Campaign

 Faced with the alternative of David Duke, many Louisianans who were otherwise critical of Edwards now looked favorably on him as an alternative.
-This included Buddy Roemer, who had run in the primary on an "Anyone but Edwards" platform.
+This included Buddy Roemer, who ran on an "Anyone but Edwards" platform during his successful 1987 campaign.
 He ended up endorsing Edwards rather than Duke, who was the putative Republican candidate.

 The resulting runoff campaign was widely seen as one of the dirtiest and most negative campaigns in recent history.
 Edwards and his supporters seized on Duke's record as a white supremacist; Duke responded by claiming to be a born-again Christian who had renounced racism and anti-Semitism after his conversion.

 Nearly the entire Republican leadership rejected Duke's candidacy.
-In a news conference, President George H. W. Bush condemned Duke as unfit for public office:
+In a news conference, President George H. W. Bush condemned Duke as unfit for public office, stating:

 When someone has a long record, an ugly record, of racism and bigotry, that record simply cannot be erased by the glib rhetoric of a political campaign.
 So I believe David Duke is an insincere charlatan.
 I believe he's attempting to hoodwink the voters of Louisiana.
 I believe he should be rejected for what he is and what he stands for.

 Humorous unofficial bumper stickers were created in support of Edwards over Duke, despite Edwards' negative reputation.
 One bumper sticker read "Vote for the Lizard, not the Wizard", while another read "Vote For The Crook: It's Important."